 Stir together this one-bowl, Overnight No-Knead Brioche Bread before bed.
 When you rise, it will be ready to shape and bake.
 It's the most tender, buttery bread that's wonderful for toast, sandwiches or for your next dinner party!

-Better than grandma’s bread…
+Better and easier than grandma's bread...

 And guess what?
 I used to watch my mom make her homemade bread and this no-knead brioche bread is WAY easier than the way she did it.
-Of course, she probably had really shapely arms because of all that kneading, but I can think of more fun ways to get shapely arms (or “guns” as my kids say).
+Of course, she probably had really shapely arms because of all that kneading, but I can think of more fun ways to get shapely arms (or "guns" as my kids call them!).

 The magic happens while you sleep...

-The whole process from start to finish will take 10-12 hours, on the average, but it’s 99% hands-off time.
-Good bread can’t be hurried when it comes to rising.
-And that’s exactly where the majority of the time is involved with this recipe.
+The whole process from start to finish will take 10-12 hours, on average, but it's 99% hands-off time.
+Good bread can't be hurried when it comes to rising.
+And that's exactly where the majority of the time is involved with this recipe.

 Your part is super easy.
 You simply stir together flour, sugar, yeast, salt, eggs, butter and water until it's well-mixed.
 Cover the dough, refrigerate and have yourself some sweet dreams.
 The magic will be taking place in the refrigerator.
 You'll know what I mean when you check things out in the morning.
 The dough will be light, airy, will have climbed up the bowl and be ready to roll (literally!).